DogeNetwork/dogeub/README.md

-Vercel building,

-Notes:
+TO DO

-PG lock the website
+PG lock the website, allow for user registration 🔴

+Add an advertisment service in the background  🔴

-change from ultraviolet to thunderproxies likely
+change from ultraviolet to thunderproxies likely 🟡

+Edit the games tab to fit needs of students 🟢